pakapoo/TWDS_mini_ETL_project/README.md

 ## About
-This is the take home project of Taiwan Data Science Meetup (TWDS) mentorship program.
+Take home project for 2024 Taiwan Data Science Meetup (TWDS) mentorship program.
+The project demonstated building an ETL (Extract, Transform, Load) pipeline, orchestrated with Airflow, and delivered as Docker compose file.

-The data is extracted from csv files (pseudo-regex or number parsing format) and stored to MySQL database.
-The project is packed and delivered with **Docker**.
+Data is provided as csv files (pseudo-regex or number parsing format), processed with Spark (PySpark), and stored to MySQL database.

-### Pipeline archetecture
+**Pipeline archetecture**

-Amazon S3 -> Python -> MySQL
+File system -> Python runtime on Linux (pyspark) -> MySQL

+## Scenario
+We are implementing a small system for (row-wise) wrangling of text data.
+The typical use case is taking a delimited data file from a customer and massaging it to fit with a standardized schema by applying a sequence of column transforms.

 ## Setup
-1. Unzip the code
+1. CLone the repo to your desktop.
-2. Place input csv file(s) in `data/input`
+2. Place the input csv file(s) in `data/input`.
+There are already one available.
+Feel free to put additional csv files or modify the existing one.
-3. Configure input schema in `config/input_schema`
+3. For data quality checking, configure input schema in `config/input_schema`.
+The application will check the real data against the regular expression provided for each column.
 * column: the column name
-* format: regular expression for data quality checking
+* format: regular expression for the expected value
-4. Configure external DSL for transformation steps in `config/transform_rules.yaml`.
+4. Configure external DSL for the transformation steps in `config/transform_rules.yaml`.
 There are several rules (rule_type) available now:

-    **Create new column**
+    #### Create column
     * rename: create column from renaming a column
         * from: source column
         * to: target column
         * output_type: target column type
+        * transform (optional): additional operation, e.g. proper case
     * concatenate: create column from concatenating columns
         * column: column
         * sourceColumns: list of columns to be concatenated